RediSearch/RediSearch/docs/docs/advanced-concepts/stemming.md

 Chinese tokenization is done by scanning the input text and checking every character or sequence of characters against a dictionary of predefined terms and determining the most likely (based on the surrounding terms and characters) match.

-RediSearch makes use of the [Friso](https://github.com/lionsoul2014/friso) chinese tokenization library for this purpose.
+Search and Query makes use of the [Friso](https://github.com/lionsoul2014/friso) chinese tokenization library for this purpose.
 This is largely transparent to the user and often no additional configuration is required.

 ## Using custom dictionaries